mudo007/WalletDA/README.md

 - There should be 3 environment of CI/CD: one for development, one for staging and the last one for production, each one targeting one Source Control branch
 - All three tracked branches would be protected by a pull-request policy:
   - It must build successfully
-  - It must be approved by 2 other team members
+  - It must be approved by 1 other team member
 - Each environment should have its own database
 - Database Secrets on Staging and Production environments should be hidden from the developers, and transformed on the CD pipeline.
 - The CI pipeline should run automated unit tests